MagaliDrumare/How-to-use-TensorSlim/README.md

 # What is TensorFlow-Slim?
 TF-Slim is a lightweight library for defining, training and avaluating complex models in TensorFlow.
-Components of TF-Slim can be freely miwed with native tensorflow, as well as other frameworks such as tf.contrib.learn
+Components of TF-Slim can be freely mixed with native tensorflow, as well as other frameworks such as tf.contrib.learn

 ## Usage